babel/website/docs/plugin-proposal-decorators.md

 - `"2022-03"` is the proposal version that reached consensus for Stage 3 in the March 2022 TC39 meeting.
 You can read more about it at [`tc39/proposal-decorators@8ca65c046d`](https://github.com/tc39/proposal-decorators/tree/8ca65c046dd5e9aa3846a1fe5df343a6f7efd9f8).
 - `"2021-12"` is the proposal version as it was presented to TC39 in Dec 2021.
 You can read more about it at [`tc39/proposal-decorators@d6c056fa06`](https://github.com/tc39/proposal-decorators/tree/d6c056fa061646178c34f361bad33d583316dc85).
 - `"2018-09"` is the proposal version that was initially promoted to Stage 2 presented to TC39 in Sept 2018.
 You can read more about it at [`tc39/proposal-decorators@7fa580b40f`](https://github.com/tc39/proposal-decorators/tree/7fa580b40f2c19c561511ea2c978e307ae689a1b).
-- `legacy` is the original Stage 1 proposal, defined at [`wycats/javascript-decorators@e1bf8d41bf`](https://github.com/wycats/javascript-decorators/blob/e1bf8d41bfa2591d949dd3bbf013514c8904b913/README.md).
+- `legacy` is the legacy Stage 1 proposal, defined at [`wycats/javascript-decorators@e1bf8d41bf`](https://github.com/wycats/javascript-decorators/blob/e1bf8d41bfa2591d949dd3bbf013514c8904b913/README.md).

+The spec repo provides a brief [summary of the differences between these versions](https://github.com/tc39/proposal-decorators#how-does-this-proposal-compare-to-other-versions-of-decorators).

-> ⚠️ If you specify the `decoratorsBeforeExport` option, `version` defaults to `"2018-09"`.
+If you specify the `decoratorsBeforeExport` option, `version` defaults to `"2018-09"`, otherwise it is a required option.

 ### `decoratorsBeforeExport`